Mr-Imperium/gender-prediction-height-weight-shoesize/README.md

 ## Data
 The project uses a CSV file that contains the following columns:
-- `Hight`: the height of the person in centimeters
+- `Height`: the height of the person in centimeters
 - `Weight`: the weight of the person in kilograms
 - `Shoe size`: the shoe size of the person
 - `Gender`: the gender of the person (either "male" or "female")

-You will need to provide your own CSV file with this data for the project to work.
+You will need to provide your own CSV file with this data for the project to work or use the one in the repository.

 ## Models
 The project tries several different machine learning models to predict the gender of a person: